Bank Al Maghrib Underscores Morocco’s Financial System Resilience

 However, the evolution of a new aggregate financial stability index (IASF) for Morocco confirms that the financial system in the country remained globally resilient between 2007 and 2018.

-The BAM document said that the new index is calculated as the “weighted average of 25 indicators categorized into five sub-indices,” including macroeconomic development, banking vulnerability, and financial development.
+The BAM document said that the new index is calculated as the “weighted average of 25 indicators categorized into five sub-indicies,” including macroeconomic development, banking vulnerability, and financial development.

 The bank indicated that it used two advanced weighting methods to assess economic resilience.
 One takes into account the macroeconomic impact of each indicator through comparing the trend of the first method with that of the GDP , while the other integrates the joint movement indicators by disseminating the IASF according to the temporal correlations of the five sub-indices that constitute it.